 - This bar has relocated to the opposite of the road, next to Surtifruver.
 A place used to be Madriguera Brewing Co.

 There’s another place where you can drink cheaper BBC beer.
 It’s about 500 meters away from this roadside BBC, and it’s called La Bodega BBC.

 Pinta 570ml @ 9,900

 Para llevar Barrel 58lts @ 469,000 & 30lts @ 243,000

 There’s a new BBC in Calle 63 opposite Carulla.
 Many choices of draft beers, the food was great too.
 This place was bigger than the BBC near Hippies Park.
 A great place for gathering and watch sports matches.
 There were three TV screens on the ground floor, and there’s also another floor upstairs, but I didn’t go up to see what they got there.

-I also noticed that throughout our stay there for about two and half hours, the liquors on display behind the bar were in contact with sunlight, and I read that prolonged exposure to sunlight has a detrimental effect on liquor.
+I also noticed that throughout our stay there for about two and a half hours, the liquors on display behind the bar were in contact with sunlight, and I read that prolonged exposure to sunlight has a detrimental effect on liquor.
 But I’m sure they could sell all those in no time right 😄

-Note: Pricing are in Colombian Pesos.
+Note: Pricing is in Colombian Pesos.